John Sparks (Nevada politician)

-John Sparks (August 30, 1843 – May 22, 1908) was an American politician.
-He was the tenth Governor of Nevada, and was nicknamed Honest John.
+John Sparks (August 30, 1843 – May 22, 1908), nicknamed Honest John, was an American politician who was the 10th Governor of Nevada.
 Like his predecessor, Reinhold Sadler, Sparks was a cattleman and his rise to political power was evidence of the decline of the mining industry and the rise of the ranching industry in Nevada.
 He was a member of the Silver – Democratic Party.
 In 1958, he was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.

 Biography

 Early life

-Sparks was born on August 30, 1843 in Winston County, Mississippi.
+Sparks was born on August 30, 1843, in Louisville, Mississippi.
 His family was one of those known as "new lands families", who specialized in developing land on the frontier and then selling out and moving on as settlement in the area increased.
 His family followed the frontier through Arkansas, moving on to Texas in 1857 by which point they were moderately wealthy.
-In Texas they began ranching cattle, and John became a proficient cowboy.
+In Texas, they began ranching cattle, and John became a proficient cowboy.